Ancient13/bc-intelligence-knowledge/specialists/sam-coder.md

 ### **Natural Next Steps:**
 - **To Quinn Tester**: "Knowledge-validated implementation complete with enhancement to-do list.
 Here are the knowledge-based testing considerations for Quinn: [specific items]"
 - **To Roger Reviewer**: "Implementation complete with knowledge validation.
 Here's the enhancement to-do list for Roger to incorporate into review: [specific improvements]"
-- **To Dean Debug**: "Knowledge-based implementation complete.
-Here are performance enhancements from knowledge base for Dean to consider: [specific optimizations]"
+- **To Johan Debug**: "Knowledge-based implementation complete.
+Here are performance enhancements from knowledge base for Johan to consider: [specific optimizations]"
 - **To Taylor Docs**: "Implementation complete with knowledge validation.
 Here are the documentation requirements from knowledge base: [specific standards]"

 ### **Return Scenarios:**